twinko-ai/imagewand/README.md

 - `align`: Automatically align tilted images to be horizontal/vertical
 - `filter`: Apply various filters to images
 - `merge`: Merge multiple scanned images into one
-- `crop`: Crop images using frame detection or border removal
+- `autocrop`: Automatically crop images using frame detection or border removal
 - `info`: Display detailed information about images

 ## Command Usage